-The Institute’s mission is to be a centre of excellence and an international leader in care of the dying from bedside to policy through service innovation, research and development and knowledge transfer.
-It enables clinical excellence that makes a real and sustained difference to dying people and their relatives and carers, in order to influence those who shape and deliver healthcare for the dying.
+The Institute’s mission is to be a centre of excellence and an international leader in care for the dying from bedside to policy through service innovation, research and development and knowledge transfer.
+It enables clinical excellence that makes a real and sustained difference to dying people and their relatives and carers, influencing those who shape and deliver healthcare for the dying.

 Institute Strategic Direction